 Once you’ve answered these questions, you can start your search for the perfect location.
 There are countless amazing places to get married all over the world – so no matter what type of elopement you have in mind, there’s a place for you!
 If you’re having trouble finding the right spot, consider hiring an elopement planner who specializes in this type of adventure wedding.
 They can guide you on the best places to elope in the US and in the world.

 Once you have a rough idea of where you want to elope, start exploring!
 There are so many beautiful places in this world; it can be hard to choose just one location.
 I recommend going somewhere that is meaningful for both of you and will allow you to have an epic adventure together as newlyweds!

 Make sure you have all your identification ready.
 It can take anywhere from two weeks up to three months to have everything you need for an elopement.
 It’s definitely something that you don’t want to be scrambling for at the last minute!

-You will need to bring your driver’s license, birth certificates, and passports when you go on your elopement adventure.
+You will both need to bring your driver’s license, birth certificate, and passport when you go on your elopement adventure.
 If you’re planning an international destination wedding or a location outside of your hometown, this is important!
 If there are guests or a bridal party, make sure everyone has their valid travel documents with them, so there aren’t any issues while trying to cross borders.

 Different marriage laws and rules exist in every country and state throughout the United States when it comes to being legally married and having a marriage license.
 Paperwork may not be the most exciting aspect of your elopement day, but it’s critical to understand all of the guidelines so that your marriage is recognized and lawful!